 2. Encourage Picture Books

 Early chapter books are written for children just beginning to read.
 The words are easier.
 There are very few long demanding words.
-Picture book, on the other hand, are written for adult to read to children.
+Picture books, on the other hand, are written for adults to read to children.
 The words are difficult.
 There are many demanding words.

 If you have a child wanting to read picture books instead of early chapter books, let them read picture books.
 The books will challenge and develop their reading just as well, if not better, than early chapter books.